 Most importantly, captions make your videos accessible to people who are d/Deaf and hard of hearing.

-With YouTube, you can easily add captions to your videos.
-There are plenty of YouTube hacks for captioning that can help take your videos to a whole new level.
+With YouTube, you can easily add captions to your videos, and there are plenty of hacks for captioning that can help take your videos to a whole new level.
 Let’s dive in!

 YouTube Hack #1: Auto Translate Captions

 Using Google Translate, YouTube will automatically translate your caption file into other languages.